farhi/matlab-starbook/README.md

 end
 ```

 **WARNING** if the mount has to reverse, you may loose the computer remote control, and would then need to select physically the Yes/No buttons on the StarBook.
 The mount status will then be USER, and the StarBook screen shows a **'Telescope will now reverse'** message.
-To avoid this, make sure you choose targets which do not pass the meridian (i.e. remain either on the East or West side).
-You may as well reposition every 30 min to allow programmatic reversal.
+To avoid that, check **Auto Mount Reversal** menu item in the View menu.
 Before launching an automatic sequence, make sure the scope can not collide with anything around (mount, pillar, cable...).

 Methods
 -------